Ocean Dream Review and Specifications

 Review of Ocean Dream

-The cruise ship Ocean Dream (ex-names Tropicale, Costa Tropicale and Pacific Star) was built in 1981.
+The cruise ship Ocean Dream (formerly Tropicale, Costa Tropicale, Pacific Star) was built in 1981.
 In 1982, the vessel started itineraries as the Carnival Cruise Lines' first newbuild ship - MS Tropicale.
-Most of the time it was sailing in the Caribbean.
+Most of the time it was cruising in the Caribbean.
+On April 25, 2017, the cruise vessel was ancored at Alang for shipbreaking.

 History - construction & ownership